Milney77/IXN-IBM-Edutopia/README.md

 ```

 4 Install Postgresql (see https://www.postgresql.org/).
-  During installation of Postgresql, you will be asked to provide a username and password.
+  During installation of Postgresql, you may be asked to provide a username for the database superuser (default: postgres), and you <u>will</u> be aksed to provide a password for this database superuser.
 Keep a note of these, as they will be needed in the following steps.

 5 - Navigate to the root/server folder in the edutopia project